 10 - 11 Miles

-Runners head down the long drop on the slip road towards the bridge, cutting across a the verge on a temporary road surface and the final water station.
-They then drop down and back under the bridge to immediately turn back on themselves to rejoin the bridge carriageway and run back over the Humber Bridge.
+Runners head down the long drop on the slip road towards the bridge and leave the carriageway to go through the final water station.
+They then drop down and back under the bridge to immediately turn back on themselves to rejoin the footpath on the East-side and run back over the Humber Bridge.

 11 Miles to Finish